 “I can’t stress enough that when I say ‘defeating ageing’, I don’t mean living longer with a biologically old body,” he says.
 “Once we can fix the inside, fixing the outside will be trivial – staying young is the easy bit.”

 “It is largely a symptom of how people perceive ageing,” says de Grey.
 “Since the dawn of civilization people have known it is this terrible, ghastly thing that’s going to happen to them in the relatively distant future.
 And they find ways of putting it out of their minds.
 They come up with all these crazy, irrational ways of doing that, like thinking of ageing as something that is different to disease – that disease is something bad that we need to cure but ageing is natural and normal.
-This has no biological basis.
+This has no biological basis in fact.
 The diseases of old age are just that – diseases, which are brought on by this slow deterioration we call ageing.”

-De Grey has devised seven broad categories of things that contribute to the ageing process that he says we need to “fix” – things like replacing cells that are dead and getting rid of extra cells that shouldn’t be there, which can cause cancers and other problems.
+To combat this deterioration, de Grey has devised seven broad categories of things that contribute to the ageing process that he says we need to “fix” – things like replacing cells that are dead and getting rid of extra cells that shouldn’t be there, which can cause cancers and other problems.

 “It is about trying to combat the accumulation of damage in the body that eventually leads to ageing by intermittently repairing it, rather than by trying to tweak the body so it doesn’t create the damage in the first place.
 The body is too complicated to try to prevent the damage – you’d do more harm than good.
 This is what led a lot of people to get downhearted with the biology of ageing.